Lahoh: Regional consumption

-In Somalia, Djibouti, and in parts of Ethiopia and Kenya, for breakfast (which is where Lahoh is typically eaten), it is consumed with subag (a Somali butter/ghee), olive oil, sesame oil, and sugar or honey or “beer” (liver and onions), “suqaar” (stir-fry meat), or with “odkac/muqmad”.
-Occasionally it is eaten for lunch, which is when it is eaten with a Somali stew, soup, or curry.
+In Somalia, Djibouti, and in parts of Ethiopia and Kenya, for breakfast (which is where lahoh is typically eaten), it is consumed with subag (a Somali butter/ghee), olive oil, sesame oil, and sugar or honey or "beer" (liver and onions), "suqaar" (stir-fry meat), or with "odkac/muqmad".
+Occasionally, it is eaten for lunch with a Somali stew, soup, or curry.
 It is almost always consumed with Somali tea.

-In Yemen, it is often sold on the street by peddlers.
 It can also be found in Israel, where it was introduced by Yemenite Jews who immigrated there.